 For the site-wide remedy to be protective in the long term and fulfill the requirements of the September 2007 ROD, effective institutional controls (ICs) to restrict land and groundwater use must be put in place.
 To ensure enforcement of ICs, EPA determined that a Restrictive Covenant signed between the property owner, EPA, and WDNR will be necessary.
 EPA is currently working with the property owner, the PRPs and the WDNR to achieve this goal.

-EPA plans to complete the fourth FYR at the site in 2015.
+EPA plans to complete the fourth FYR at the site by May 2015.

 Property ReuseNo recent property re-use inquiries have been made.
 Property reuse can be explored after the Restrictive Covenant has been put in place.